Travel.State.Gov > International Travel > Learn About Your Destination > Japan International Travel Information

 You must carry your U.S. passport or Japanese Residence Card (Zairyu Kado) with you at all times.
-In Japan, you may be taken in for questioning if you don’t have your passport or Japanese residence card to show your identity and status in Japan (e.g., as a visitor, student, worker, or permanent resident, etc).
+In Japan, you may be taken in for questioning if you do not have your passport or Japanese residence card to show your identity and status in Japan (e.g., as a visitor, student, worker, or permanent resident).

 It is illegal to work in Japan while in tourist or visa-waiver status.
-Overstaying your visa or working illegally may lead to fines of several thousands of dollars, and in some cases, re-entry bans can be as long as ten years, or indefinitely for drug offenders.
+Overstaying your visa or working illegally may lead to fines of several thousands of dollars, and in some cases, re-entry bans as long as 10 years, or indefinitely for drug offenders.
 For additional information please see Japan’s Immigration Control and Refugee Recognition Act and contact the Japanese Embassy or nearest Japanese consulate in the United States for more information.

 Laws governing rape, sexual commerce, and other activity involving sexual relations do not apply to same-sex sexual activity.
 This definition leads to lower penalties for perpetrators of male rape and greater legal ambiguity surrounding same-sex prostitution.

 Driving under the influence of alcohol could also land you immediately in jail.
 The blood-alcohol limit in Japan is 0.03%.
 Punishments can be up to 10,000 USD in fines and up to five years in prison.

 Possession of a gun or ammunition is a crime in Japan.
 Carrying a knife with a locking blade, or a folding blade that is longer than 5.5 cm (a little more than two inches), is illegal in Japan.
 U.S. citizens and U.S. military personnel have been arrested and detained for more than 10 days for carrying pocket knives that are legal in the United States but illegal in Japan.
 The possession of lock-picking tools is illegal in Japan.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See the Department of State’s webpage and the Embassy’s website for additional information.